walteryu/code4sac/covid/README.md

 ## COVID-19 Resources

-This page contains resources which may be useful for Code4Sac hack night; specifically, datasets, portals and open data links for developing analysis and visualizations.
+This page contains resources and analysis which may be useful for Code4Sac hack night project ideas; specifically, datasets, portals and open data links for developing analysis and visualizations.

 ### COVID Data
 * [COVID-19 API](https://covid19api.com/)